thisduck/dotitup/vim/plugins/search.md

 `C-v` to open the result in a vertical split.
 `C-x` to open the result in a horizontal split.
 `C-t` to open the result in a tab split.
-`C-q` to open the result in a vertical split.

 ```vim
 Plug 'junegunn/fzf', { 'dir': '~/.fzf', 'do': './install --all' }